unascribed/Walnut/README.md

 being a JSON superset, being under 100 calories, or any other things.
 Walnut is a config format, nothing more.

-Walnut also has comparatively strict syntax; You must quote values, but keys may be unquoted.
+Walnut also has comparatively strict syntax; You must quote values, and keys must be unquoted.
 You cannot mix value types (e.g. in HOCON, '10foo' is the number '10' and the unquoted string 'foo', but in Walnut it is a syntax error unless quoted), only double-quoted strings are supported, sections are defined using {} syntax only, duplicate keys are a syntax error and are not attempted